A Guide To The Tax Implications Of A Cash-Out Refinance

-The new Tax Cuts and Jobs Act of 2017 increased the standard deduction for both single and married filers but also cut many of the deductions homeowners could previously count on.
+The Tax Cuts and Jobs Act of 2017 increased the standard deduction for both single and married filers, but also cut many of the deductions homeowners could previously count on.

-Under the new tax law, your insurance payments aren’t considered tax deductible.
-Some new rules also apply to refinances in particular.
-For example, you cannot deduct the total cost of any discount points you pay at closing the year you get your new loan.
+Under this tax law, your insurance payments aren’t considered tax deductible.
+Some new rules also apply to refinances.
+For example, you cannot deduct the total cost of any discount points you pay at closing in the year you get your new loan.
 However, you may deduct them over the course of your new loan.

-One of the first questions that homeowners have when they take a cash-out refinance is whether they need to report it as income when they file their taxes.
+One of the first questions that many homeowners have when they take a cash-out refinance is whether they need to report the cash received as income when they file their taxes.

 Capital Home Improvements

-- Adding a swimming pool, spa or jacuzzi to your backyard
+- Adding a swimming pool, spa or hot tub to your backyard

 - Putting in a fence for privacy or aesthetic reasons